 All Primary students are required to wear the school summer hat or PE hat at recess and lunchtime each day during Terms 1 and 4.
-The teachers of Primary classes in the lesson before recess and lunch will remind their students to apply sunscreen 15 to 20 minutes before the break and will remind students to wear a hat when they leave the classroom.

 Secondary students who are not wearing a hat at recess or lunchtime are strongly advised to stay under verandahs or in shaded areas during recess and lunchtime.